Early Views of Pasadena

 Pasadena is a part of the original Mexican land grant named Rancho del Rincon de San Pascual, so named because it was deeded on Easter Sunday to Eulalia Perez de Guillén Mariné of Mission San Gabriel Arcángel.
 The Rancho comprised the lands of today's communities of Pasadena, Altadena and South Pasadena.

-(ca. 1880)* - View of Pasadena and it's surrounding areas, from Echo Mountain in the San Gabriel Mts.
+(ca. 1900)* - View of Pasadena and it's surrounding areas, from Echo Mountain in the San Gabriel Mts.
 Note: the original file on this image states that it is dated ca. 1880, but if that is the footing for the Echo Mountain Hotel the date is somewhere between 1897 & 1905.
+Also, Echo Mountain House destroyed by fire (Feb 1900).

 Historical Notes